 How can you tell when there is a conflict afoot?

 Fortunately, there are ways to disagree that prevent conflicts from emerging in these situations.
-(I write about these in my post "How To Disagree Agreeably.")
+(I write about these in my post "How To Disagree Agreeably."

 The 3 Steps of Collaborative Conflict Resolution

-Then, to settle a disagreement without getting mad, sad, or anxious, take the following three steps:
+To settle a disagreement without getting mad, sad, or anxious, take the following three steps:

 - Explore the underlying concerns.